 The primary objectives of the Remuneration Committee are to:

-• fairly and reasonably reward executives having regard to the performance of the Company, the performance of the executives and the general pay environment; and
+- Fairly and reasonably reward executives having regard to the performance of the Company, the performance of the executives and the general pay environment.

 The responsibilities of the Committee include:

-• participation in the process of employment of the Chief Financial Officer and recommendation to the Board of its confidence in any appointment; and
+- Participation in the process of employment of the Chief Financial Officer and recommendation to the Board of its confidence in any appointment.

-The Board has established a sub committee comprising BJ Harker, MJ Cooney and RP Carter to oversee any transaction to be undertaken by the Company in relation to on-market share buybacks.
+The Board has established a sub committee including BJ Harker, MJ Cooney and IS Knowles to oversee any transaction to be undertaken by the Company in relation to on-market share buybacks.